 - Avoid complaining unless it is totally necessary.
 Many Burmese have endured a lot of hardship and are very stoic about their problems.
 Whinging is frowned upon.

 - Do not raise your voice or lose your temper.
-Losing control of one’s emotions even in the most frustrating situations is a sign of poor upbringing and is likely to make you lose face in a Burmese person’s eyes.
+Losing control of one’s emotions even in the most frustrating situations is a sign of poor upbringing and is likely to make you lose in a Burmese person’s eyes.

 - Avoid talking about yourself too much or boasting.
 The Burmese are especially humble people.